 Regular Ferrari production cars are way beyond the realistic reach of most people.
 Safe to say fewer than 1% of any country’s population can truly afford one.
 But among the 0.032% (I’m just imagining and quoting random figures here), there are always those two or three customers crazy and loaded enough to tell the Italian carmaker that its standard offerings suck and that they need the Maranello-based brand to create a unique ride for them.

-That’s basically what happened when Ferrari Design Center came up with this one-off model called the SP38, which
+That’s basically what happened when the Ferrari Styling Center came up with this one-off model called the SP38, which

 probably means “Stupid Patron No. 38” makes use of the 488 GTB’s chassis and running gear.
 Ferrari says that the resulting bodywork—which is done in a mesmerizing three-layer metallic-red paint job—is a “radical departure from the language aesthetic of the donor car.”
 Apparently, the design team’s inspiration for this was the legendary F40.